National Council of Resistance of Iran: Early years

-President Abolhassan Banisadr was supportive of the MEK and believed the clerics should not govern Iran directly.
-Consequently, Ruhollah Khomeini removed Banisadr from his presidency, while also preventing Massoud Rajavi and MEK members from participating in the elections.
-In June 1981, the Majlis ousted president Abolhassan Banisadr through an impeachment.
-Both Massoud Rajavi and Banisdar escaped Iran in 1981 during a campaign by the Iranian government to eradicate the MEK from Iran.
-Rajavi and Banisadr exiled to Paris and founded the National Council of Resistance of Iran.
-The coalition was also joined by the National Democratic Front and the Kurdistan Democratic Party of Iran.
+Abolhassan Banisadr rose to the Iranian presidency with the support of Ayatollah Ruhollah Khomeini in 1979.
+Banisadr believed the clerics should not govern Iran directly, and became embroiled in a power struggle with Islamic hardliners, and was subsequently impeached by the Majlis on June 17, 1981.
+Protests against Banisadr's impeachment, such as those on 20 June 1981, were met with violence, and Banisadr, along with his allies in the MEK, including Massoud Rajavi, fled to Paris on 29 June 1981.
+Khomeini's regime had surpassed Mohammad Reza Pahlavi's dictatorship in several ways, including the dismantling of women's and minority rights, media censorship, and ban on opposition papers.
+Exiled in Paris, Massoud Rajavi and Banisadr founded the NCRI.
+The coalition was also joined by the National Democratic Front and the Kurdistan Democratic Party of Iran and the Minority Fedaian.

-The Foundation of the NCRI allowed Massoud Rajavi to "assume the position of chairman of the resistance to the Islamic Republic and provided an outlet for the Mojahedin to codify its ideological models for a future government to replace that of the mullahs."
-Banisadr left the coalition in March 1983.
-In January 1983, Deputy Prime Minister of Iraq Tariq Aziz and NCRI President Massoud Rajavi signed a peace plan "based on an agreement of mutual recognition of borders as defined by the 1975 Algiers Agreement."
+The founding of the NCRI allowed Massoud Rajavi to assume leadership within the anti-Islamic Republic faction, and put the MEK in a leading position to build ideological structures for a prospective future government to replace the Islamic Republic.
+In January 1983, Deputy Prime Minister of Iraq Tariq Aziz and NCRI President Massoud Rajavi signed a peace plan "based on an agreement of mutual recognition of borders as defined by the 1975 Algiers Agreement".
 According to James Piazza, this peace initiative became the NCRI's first diplomatic act as a "true government in exile".
-In 1983, elements united with NCRI began to depart the alliance because of conflicts with the MEK.
+In 1983, elements united with NCRI began to depart the alliance because of conflicts with the MEK, particularly its alliance with Iraq.
 On 24 March 1983, Banisadr officially left the council.

 In 1986, the French government closed down NCRI headquarters in Paris to improve relations with the Islamic Republic.
 Rajavi and the NCRI moved their main operations to Baghdad, Iraq.